-The content item is now ready.
+The content item is now created.
 Next you can add Nokia In-App Payment items, HERE keys, additional metadata, and after that upload the content files (.apk packages).

-If you selected Enable In-app payment when creating the content item, you can now add functionality or features purchasable from within your application with Nokia In-App Payment (NIAP).
+At this point you can add functionality or features purchasable from within your application with Nokia In-App Payment.

-When you start to develop a NIAP enabled application, you should use test IDs for the items to avoid being charged when testing the purchase flow.
+When you start to develop a Nokia In-App Payment enabled application, you should use test IDs for the Nokia In-App Payment items to avoid being charged when testing the purchase flow.
 Actual product IDs cost money whereas test IDs do not initiate financial transactions.
 For more information, see Product IDs for testing purposes.

-Verify the NIAP functionality with actual product IDs before submitting your complete application to the quality assurance in the publishing tool.
+Verify the Nokia In-App Payment functionality with actual product IDs before submitting your complete application to Nokia QA in the publishing tool.
 You get the IDs in the In-app payments tab in the publishing tool when you create the items.
 After the system has processed and published the items, you can use them in your application.

-To submit the Nokia In-App Payment items to quality assurance
+To submit the Nokia In-App Payment items to Nokia QA

 Go to the In-app payments tab.

 Click Create.
 The publishing tool gets product IDs for your Nokia In-App Payment items.